HIEofOne/Trustee-Community/README.md

 These steps will get this sample Flask application running for you using DigitalOcean App Platform.

+# The instructions below will FAIL.
+There are many problems still to be fixed.

 --- More to follow ---

 **Note: Following these steps may result in charges for the use of DigitalOcean services**